jncraton/computational-thinking-cpsc2020/lectures/18-files.md

 -------------

 - The `readline` method will return the next line as a string value
-- The `readlines` method will return an interable of all lines
+- The `readlines` method will return an iterable of all lines
 - The file handle can be iterated directly to operate on lines

 Example